ihsuy/Typon/README.md

   <img src="https://github.com/ihsuy/Typon/blob/master/demo_gif/file%20struct.png" width="550" height="320">
 </p>

-As demonstrated above, in order to make your text files accessible by Typon, you need to store them in the **quotes directory** under **Typon**'s root directory and title them according to a certain naming rules.
+As demonstrated above, in order to make your text files accessible by Typon, you need to store them in the **quotes directory** under **Typon**'s root directory and title them according to a certain [naming rules](#quote-naming-rules.

 If you forgot your default Typon root directory , use this flag to locate it:
 ```